Jean-Baptiste Goyet

 Jean-Baptiste Goyet or J.-B. Goyet (10 May 1779 — 20 June 1854) was a self-taught French artist.
 Beginning in 1827 his work was regularly selected for exhibition in the annual Paris Salon.
 His genre paintings—variously sentimental, satirical, or historical—reached a wide audience through reproductions using the then-new medium of lithography.
 His son, Eugène Goyet (1798-1857), also became a painter, with a career that surpassed that of his father.
+Eugène's wife, Zoé, was also an artist.

 Establishing the Goyet atelier

 Goyet was a self-taught artist.
 His first known work was a book he published in 1816 while still living in Chalon-sur-Saône.
 Goyet provided illustrations and decorations for Le Bouquet du Sentiment, written by his wife, Eugénie (née Demiée, c.
 1778-1865).
 The book was a dictionary of plants with fanciful notes on the allegorical meaning of various flowers, bouquets and colors, including a "charming and very ingenious plant vocabulary by means of which two lovers with a flowerbed at their disposal can spin a perfect amorous intrigue."
 A reissue of the book in "une nouvelle édition, de luxe" was announced in 1835.
 The book set a standard for such works for at least seventy years; reviewing Kate Greenaway's Langage des Fleurs in 1885, Lorédan Larchey in Le Monde Illustré advised that readers should, "instead, consult Le Bouquet du Sentiment, published in 1816 by Goyet in Chalon-sur-Saône.
 Yes, in Chalon-sur-Saône!
 Kate Greenaway would have done better to copy it."

 His son, Eugène, was born when Jean-Baptiste was eighteen years old.
 When the younger Goyet showed an aptitude for drawing, his father sent him at the age of eighteen to Paris to receive the formal training that he himself lacked.
 Eugène ranked at the top of his class of sixty students at the atelier of Antoine-Jean Gros.

 At some point the Goyet family moved to Paris, taking up residence at 3 Rue de l'Abbaye; in 1837 they moved to 25-27 Rue de la Chausée-D'Antin.
 Father and son were to have a close lifelong relationship, residing at the same address and working in the same studio.
 They made their debuts at the Paris Salon in the same year, 1827, when Jean-Baptiste was 48 and Eugène was 29.
 From that point, both Goyets regularly had works selected for exhibition in the Salons, as did Eugène's wife, Zoé, a portrait artist who specialized in pastels.
 Jean-Baptiste exhibited 20 paintings at the Salon from 1827 to 1849.

 Jean-Baptiste found a patron in Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry, who recognized and encouraged his early work and later made him curator of her renowned private gallery.